-If anyone asks a pet parent what’s so great about cats or dogs, they’d better have some time on their hands to hear about all the benefits of having a pet.
+If you ask a pet parent what’s so great about cats or dogs, you’d better have some time on your hands.
+Most pet parents are eager to tell you all about the innumerable benefits of having a pet.
 Some are pretty obvious—they can instantly brighten your day when they greet you with kisses or purrs, push their head to yours, and jump into your lap for petting.
 But we’re going to go a step further than pointing out the well-known benefits of cats and dogs to prove that caring for an animal can actually help you be a better you.

 Character-Enhancing Benefits of Having a Dog or a Cat